Rishi-Prasadha/MLB_ML_Pitching_Prediction/README.md

 ## Database

 All the data used was sourced and downloaded from [Baseball Savant](https://baseballsavant.mlb.com).
-Thank you to Baseball Savant for providing reliable, accurate player, team and game statistics after each game.
+Thank you to Baseball Savant for providing reliable, accurate player, team, and game statistics after each game.

 With that being said, the Justin Verlander dataset used is found in the resources folder, including the September 29th game data:

 * verlander_update.csv
 * field_test_data.csv

+*more_data.csv (This was the csv used by Noah's 59% accurate model.
+It contains 5 years of data instead of just 1 like the verlander_update.csv contains.
+Though, Noah only ended up using 1 year of data from the more_data.csv file because Verlander was injured for the 2020 & 2021 seasons, and the 2018 & 2019 data were too out-of-date to improve the model.
+So Noah essentially used the same data as everyone else.)

 ---